rabi-shankar/MLEdgex/_mathematics/2019-12-04-statistics.md

 description: This project has an individual showcase page, not just a direct link to the project site or repo.
 ---

+{% include quote2.html quote = "The theory of probabilities is simply the Science of logic quantitatively treated." by="C.S.
+PEIRCE" %}

 #### Cauchy's Integral Formula
 \\( f(a) = \frac{1}{2\pi i} \oint\frac{f(z)}{z-a}dz\\)